 Improving Your Content Strategy for the Local Market

-Build a relationship with your site visitors until they trust you enough to buy from you.
+In any local SEO guide, you’ll find the importance of building a relationship with your site visitors until they trust you enough to buy from you.
 Here are a few ways to make your strategy more effective for the local market:

 Target the right audience with what they care about.